Overview

 Why it's done

-The goal of breast cancer surgery is to remove cancer cells from your breast.
-For those who choose breast reconstruction, a procedure to place breast implants or reconstruct a breast from your own tissue (flap surgery) may be done at the same time or in a later operation.
+The goal of breast cancer surgery is to remove cancer cells from the breast.
+For those who choose breast reconstruction, an additional goal may be to restore shape to the breast.
+This may be done at the same time or in a later operation.

 • Recurrent breast cancer.
 Breast cancer that returns after initial treatment may be removed with additional surgery.
-Additional treatments may be recommended.
+Additional treatments may be recommended before and after surgery.

-Surgery is seldom used to treat breast cancer that spreads to other parts of the body (metastatic breast cancer).
+Surgery isn't typically used to treat breast cancer that spreads outside the breast.

 Risks

-Breast cancer surgery is a safe procedure, but it carries a small risk of complications, including:
+Breast cancer surgery is a safe procedure, but it carries a small risk of complications.

-• Collection of fluid at the operative site (seroma)
+• Collection of fluid at the operative site, called a seroma.

 How you prepare